lintangdigdoyo/crypto-market/README.md

 This repository also contains two libraries in the _/libs_ folder that can be shared between the apps:

 - `services:` A library that provides a set of functions and hooks for handling API requests and responses.
 These functions and hooks can be used by both the market-web and market-mobile apps to communicate with external APIs and retrieve data.
 - `utils:` A library that provides a set of utility functions and hooks that can be used by both the market-web and market-mobile apps.
-These functions can help with tasks such as formatting currency, manipulate data, managing state, etc.
+These folders includes functions such as formatting currency, manipulate data, managing state, etc.

 ## Tech Stack: